1. P&G’s Situational Analysis

 With the onset of the digital revolution and technological development, online retailing has prospered (Margherio, D., Cooke, & Montes), prompting a need for P&G to invest in online retailing and advertising.

-For the skin care and cosmetics industry, its major customers are young and middle-aged people.
-As the Baby Boomer generation retires, Generation X and the Millennials take Baby Boomers' place and become the main potential customers of P&G’s skincare and beauty products.
-These generations have different tastes and preferences for products as well as different choices of communication medium.
+The skincare and cosmetics industry's major customers are young and middle-aged people.
+As the Baby Boomer generation retires, Generation X and the Millennials take the Baby Boomers' place and become the main potential customers of P&G's skincare and beauty products.
+These generations have different tastes and preferences for products as well as different choices of communication mediums.